-- (a) Where servicing is a specified requirement, each manufacturer shall establish and maintain instructions and procedures for performing and verifying that the servicing meets the specified requirements. - (b) Each manufacturer shall analyze service reports with appropriate statistical methodology in accordance with §820.100. - (c) Each manufacturer who receives a service report that represents an event which must be reported to FDA under part 803 of this chapter shall automatically consider the report a complaint and shall process it in accordance with the requirements of §820.198. - (d) Service reports shall be documented and shall include: - (1) The name of the device serviced; - (2) Any device identification(s) and control number(s) used; - (3) The date of service; - (4) The individual(s) servicing the device: - (5) The service performed; and - (6) The test and inspection data.
+- (a) Where servicing is a specified requirement, each manufacturer shall establish and maintain instructions and procedures for performing and verifying that the servicing meets the specified requirements. - (b) Each manufacturer shall analyze service reports with appropriate statistical methodology in accordance with §820.100. - (c) Each manufacturer who receives a service report that represents an event which must be reported to FDA under part 803 of this chapter shall automatically consider the report a complaint and shall process it in accordance with the requirements of §820.198. - (d) Service reports shall be documented and shall include: - (1) The name of the device serviced; - (2) Any unique device identifier (UDI) or universal product code (UPC), and any other device identification(s) and control number(s) used; - (3) The date of service: - (4) The individual(s) servicing the device: - (5) The service performed; and - (6) The test and inspection data.

 [61 FR 52654, Oct.
 7, 1996, as amended at 69 FR 11313, Mar.
-10, 2004]
+10, 2004; 78 FR 58822, Sept.
+24, 2013]